Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Experimental Methodology

-To answer RQ3, we design an experiment to determine how many of the patches actually generated by a repair system are correctly detected by \toolname.
-For this, we run \toolname on the \groundtruthpatches dataset.
-Ideally, \toolname should be able to detect all of these source code changes as instances of corresponding repair systems.
-However, it might happen that ground-truth patches cannot be detected by \toolname due to the inaccuracy of how we encode the search space of repair systems.
-We call these patches the \textit{false negatives patches (FN)}.
+To answer RQ3, we design an experiment to determine the recall of \toolname, that is, how many of the patches actually generated by a repair approach are correctly detected by \toolname.
+For this, we run \toolname on the \groundtruthpatches dataset because we need a fully labelled dataset.
+For the same reason, it is impossible to use \projectsFromBears in RQ3 because the commits in \projectsFromBears are not labelled.

-Moreover, there are ground-truth patches which do not follow the post-matching rules.
-For example, some jGenProg ground-truth patches insert statements selected from source files other than the changing file.
-Which means in these ground-truth patches the scope of ingredients is not at the \textit{same file} level.
-We ignore this set of ground-truth patches in this experiment and call them the \textit{ignored patches (IG)}.
-In total, $342$ patches are ignored and $723$ patches are considered.
+Ideally, \toolname should be able to detect all of these source code changes as instances of corresponding repair approaches.
+However, it might happen that some ground-truth patches cannot be detected by \toolname due to the difficulty of encoding the search space of repair approaches.
+We call these patches the \textit{false negative patches (FN)}.